upasadena/interactive-cyoa-tutorial/docs/mechanics/points-and-scores.md

 a user does not have a surplus of that Point, such that using them on a Choice would bring them into the negatives, then the Choice can not be selected.

+!!! note

+    There is one exception to this, and that's when using options that can be selected multiple times.
+These choices bypass this requirement, so be careful with it[^faywilds].

 !!! tip

     You should use this option sparingly, many people (myself included) try to